sebhildebrandt/http-graceful-shutdown/README.md

 You can pass an options-object to specify your specific options for the graceful shutdown

-The following example uses specifies all possible options (using more or less the default settings):
+The following example uses all possible options (using more or less the default settings):

 ```js
 const gracefulShutdown = require('http-graceful-shutdown');